CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 Every lawful eviction must begin with a written notice that complies with California law.
 The notice must clearly state the basis for termination and provide the tenant a legal opportunity to correct the issue or vacate.

-The notice must be served personally, by substituted service, or by posting and mailing and the method used can affect when the notice period begins.
+The notice must be served personally, by substituted service, or by posting and mailing, and the method used can affect when the notice period begins.

 2. File & Serve The Lawsuit